-Enacting S. 660 also would likely affect discretionary spending, but the amount would vary greatly depending on which lands the university selects.
-On the one hand, reducing the amount of land managed by the federal government could decrease administrative costs, such as costs to prepare timber sales.
+Enacting S. 744 also would likely affect discretionary spending, but the amount would vary greatly depending on which lands the university selects.
+On the one hand, reducing the amount of land managed by the federal government could decrease administrative costs.
 On the other hand, the university's selections could increase costs to manage the remaining federal land depending on the new ownership patterns created, the type of land selected, and how the university uses the land it selects.
-Overall, we estimate that any such changes would likely net to an increase or decrease of less than \$500,000 a year in appropriated spending.
+Overall, CBO estimates that any such changes would likely net to an increase or decrease of less than \$500,000 a year in appropriated spending.